 In the Maya Angelou masterpiece, “I Know Why the Caged Bird Sings,” the award-winning poet wrote, “There is no greater agony than bearing an untold story inside you.”

 Helping students in the South Sound tell that inner story is one of the things the organizers of Write253 are striving for.
 Write253 was founded in 2011 by Tacoma Community College professor Mary Fox who saw a gap in the writing ability of her students coming out of high school.
-According to the executive director of Write253, Michael Haeflinger, Wolf wanted to help students look at writing as a joyful exercise, even if the only reason they were writing was because of homework for school.
+According to the executive director of Write253, Michael Haeflinger, Fox wanted to help students look at writing as a joyful exercise, even if the only reason they were writing was because of homework for school.

 “She wanted to create an organization that helped young people with their writing starting in elementary school,” Haeflinger says.
 “Today, we serve between 300 and 400 students a year through a variety of different programs.”